 Non-iron dress shirts have become our biggest dress shirt category, so we thought we’d tell you a bit more about what makes them special (not to mention wildly popular).
-Great prices and a fit guarantee you likely already know, but what you don’t see is that our shirts are post-cured rather than pre-cured.
+Great prices and a fit guarantee you likely already know, but what you probably don’t know is that our shirts are post-cured rather than pre-cured.

 That’s apparel industry talk for having our shirts treated after they’ve been constructed.
 Inferior shirts are treated at the fabric stage, before they’re even stitched into shirts, and the result is puckering and uneven seams.
 Our shirts are made first, and then dipped into the solution that resists wrinkles practically for the life of the shirt, which is extended, by the way, from post-curing.